The Ultimate Storage Guide to Self Storage

 In addition to heat, light levels can have a damaging effect on wines.
 Something as common as sunlight can damage bottles tucked away in long-term storage.
 The sun’s UV rays can both degrade and prematurely age the wine, which is why most expensive wines are stored in tinted glass bottles.
 These hues effectively act as sunglasses against the sun’s rays.

 Household bulbs most likely won’t damage the wine but have the potential to fade labels over a period of time.
-Fluorescents do emit a small amount of UV light, so incandescent bulbs are best.
+Fluorescents do emit a small amount of UV light, so incandescent bulbs are best

 And Less Humid